cs1302uga/cs1302-hw02/README.md

 1. Change into the `cs1302-hw02` directory that was just created and look around.
 There should be multiple Java files somewhere in the directory structure.
-You may want to execute the `find` command on the `src` directory for a quick, easy-to-read view of the directory contents.
+You may want to execute the `find` command on the `src` directory for a quick, easy-to-read view of the directory contents (you can also use `tree` if you prefer the output of `tree`).

    * What are the fully qualified names for the classes contained in the Java files?
    * What is the path to the default package for _source code_ relative to the `cs1302-hw02`